Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 When I first began working with the NOAA Aurora 30 minute Forecast data, I assumed that the coordinate format was the same as most other weather forecast API’s - using decimal degrees with negative values for longitudes and negative and positive signs for latitude and longitude.
 I used this standard format in order to extract the probability of an Aurora at a specified location.

-However, my initial attempts at extracting Aurora probabilities produced unexpected results.
-When I compared my percentage probability to the Aurora 30 minute forecast clip, the probabilities didn’t make sense for the places I collected data from.
+However, initially, the extracted Aurora data gave unexpected results.
+When I compared my percentage probability to the Aurora 30 minute forecast clip by the NOAA, the probabilities didn’t make sense for the places I collected data from.

-I observed the first and last coordinate sets in NOAA’s latest JSON file, I noticed:
+So, I observed the first and last coordinate sets in NOAA’s latest JSON file, I noticed:

 - The longitudes ranged from 0 to 359, and were never negative
 - The latitudes ranged from -90 to +90, as expected

-This pattern revealed that the NOAA was using a 0-359 longitude system instead of the standard -180 to +180.
+This pattern had revealed that the NOAA was using a 0-359 longitude system instead of the standard -180 to +180.

-From this, I realised:
+From this, I found out that:

-- All negative longitudes, (west of Greenwich) were converted by adding 360
+- All negative longitudes, (west of Greenwich) were converted by adding 360 degrees
 - E.g. -115 longitude became 360 + (-115) = 245
-- Latitudes remaind standard so no change was needed
+- Latitudes remained standard so no change was needed
 - Also, all coordinate values were integers, so I had to round all parsed coordinates using Python’s built in `round()` function

 ## Extracting Probability Data